 While we know wildfires will happen every year, we can’t predict where or when.
 Professional analysis of climate, weather, fuels, historic fire activity, and other factors helps identify the locations most likely to burn.
 Equipment and personnel may be placed near these locations to increase the likelihood that they’ll be available when needed to suppress or manage a fire.
 Agreements between the Department of the Interior, the U.S. Forest Service, and our other partners in the wildland fire community ensure that firefighting assets can be shared between agencies.
 The National Interagency Coordination Center tracks this movement of equipment and personnel and helps managers locate assistance when local resources become scarce.

-Prepare your family, home, and community for wildfires: learn about the threats posed by wildfire and how to reduce your risk on these websites:
+Prepare your family, home, and community for wildfires: learn about the threats posed by wildfire and how to reduce your risk: